opencomputeproject/SAI/doc/sai-ptf/fdb_test_plan.md

 5. Create a packet with DMAC=``MacX``
 6. Send packet on port1
 7. Verify only receive a packet on port2
+8. Send packet on port3
+7. Verify only receive a packet on port2
-8. Wait for the ``aging`` time
+9. Wait for the ``aging`` time
-9. Send packet on port1
+10. Send packet on port3
-10. Verify flooding packet to VLAN10 ports, except port1
+11. Verify flooding packet to VLAN10 ports, except port1

 ## Test Group3: FDB flush
 ### Case1: test_flush_vlan_static